jacechua/unity/README.md

-# unity3D
+# unity
-Code samples for programming interactions between objects in digital 3D environments the Unity game engine.
+Code samples for programming interactions between objects in digital 3D environments made with the Unity game engine.